ripsawridge/site/site/contents/content/2021-12-21-tamara-reading.md

 come.

-I just want to add here that I am so, so glad that I spent my teenage years incessently practicing the guitar.
+I just want to add here that I am so, so glad that I spent my teenage years incessantly practicing the guitar.
 I was a fiend!
 Once there was a snow day and school was closed.
 My stopwatch recorded 6 hours of playing.
 I had been fired by a vision of the possible.
 I had "played" in the field of my imagination, and came back with a stark will to